Common Woodland Sedge

 Sedge family (Cyperaceae)

 Cultivation: This sedge prefers partial sun to medium shade and moist to mesic conditions; it tolerates a wide range of soil types, include those containing loam, clay-loam, or rocky material.
 Somewhat dry locations are tolerated if there is sufficient shade.
-Sometimes, this sedge can be found in shaded areas of yards, where it is slightly weedy.
+In disturbed areas with exposed ground, this sedge can spread aggressively.

-Range & Habitat: Common Woodland Sedge has been found in nearly every county of Illinois and it is common in most areas of the state (see Distribution Map).
-Habitats include upland woodlands, bottomland woodlands, woodland openings, powerline clearances in wooded areas, thickets, weedy meadows, lawns and gardens (particularly in shaded areas), and vacant lots.
+Range & Habitat: This native sedge has been found in nearly every county of Illinois, where it is common in most areas of the state (see Distribution Map).
+Habitats include upland woodlands, bottomland woodlands, woodland openings, powerline clearances in wooded areas, savannas, thickets, degraded prairies, weedy meadows, lawns and gardens (particularly in shaded areas), vacant lots, and waste areas.
 Common Woodland Sedge has been found in both deciduous and deciduous/coniferous woodlands (or mixed woodlands).
-This sedge can be found in high quality woodlands, but it is also common in degraded woodlands and various waste areas where some shade occurs.
+This sedge can be found in high quality woodlands, but it is also common in degraded woodlands and other habitats with a history of disturbance.
+In tallgrass prairies, Common Woodland Sedge functions as a shade-tolerant understory plant.

 Faunal Associations: Collectively, sedges (Carex spp.) are an important source of food to many kinds of insects, birds, and other animals.
 The caterpillars of the butterflies Satyrodes appalachia (Appalachian Brown) and Satyrodes eurydice (Eyed Brown) feed on their foliage.
 Various leafhoppers suck juices on the foliage, especially Cosmotettix spp.
-The stink bug Mormidea lugens has been observed to feed on the Common Woodland Sedge specifically.
+The stink bug Mormidea lugens has been observed to feed on the Common Woodland Sedge (Carex blanda) specifically.
 In woodlands, various upland gamebirds feed on the seeds of sedges.
 These include the Woodcock, Wild Turkey, and chicks of the Ruffed Grouse.
 Granivorous songbirds eat the seeds occasionally, including various sparrows, towhees, cardinals, and others.
-The Gray Squirrel and Fox Squirrel also eat the seeds, while the Common Mole feeds on the roots of sedges to a limited extent.
+The Gray Squirrel and Fox Squirrel also eat the seeds.

 Photographic Location: The webmaster's wildflower garden in Urbana, Illinois, where this sedge spontaneously introduced itself.